Magazine Index

 guides have had virtually no training at all, and it shows.
 Even in Sicily, some tour operators are beginning to rebel against such a mentality.

 I would like to reiterate that the great majority of Italy's licensed tour guides, and certainly most of Sicily's, are highly competent.
-I do not wish
+I don't wish

 to discourage your hiring one just because of a few bad apples.
 The field seems to be in a phase of evolution, so let's focus on the positive.